Widget-Wrangler/ww/Documentation/IntroducingWidgetWrangler.md

   * **Flexibility:** Widgets can be versioned independently and moved around freely on web pages in and out of SharePoint
   * **Reusability:** Widgets allow one code set to run in a web part, on a SharePoint form or page, or outside of SharePoint
+  * **Configurability:** Widgets can be configured such that the same code set can be used in slightly different ways across many different pages or multiple times within the same page
   * **Maintainability:** Widgets written in an MV* framework like Angular or Knockout are easier to test and maintain

 Any snippet of HTML with JavaScript can be considered a widget,